 I attended an interesting talk by Marc Smith on August 4 “New Metrics for New Media.”
 Sponsored by Bay Area CIO IT Execs it was a thought provoking talk.
 I had heard Marc Smith speak at the 2003 O’Reilly Emerging Technology Conference and was curious what he was up to at Telligent.
-The video and slides are available on the CIO IT Execs Blog.

 He made some remarks about unpublished research, I believe based on work by Howard Welser that built on “Visualizing the Signatures of Social Roles in On-line Discussion Groups” but addressed the four different roles that every successful Wikipedia article requires.
-One but of background, every article has a “talk page” where the different contributors may discuss changes to the article itself, this allows a discussion to take place backstage without affecting the content of the article by embedding the discussion points in the article itself.
+One bit of background, every article has a “talk page” where the different contributors may discuss changes to the article itself, this allows a discussion to take place backstage without affecting the content of the article by embedding the discussion points in the article itself.

 - Domain Experts provide the key or core content for the article, and who often contribute to the talk page.
 They will make large changes, typically adding blocks of text, to a small set of articles.

 - Diplomats mediate disagreements among domain experts, most of their edits are to the talk pages.

 - Editors makes small changes, typically these are copyedits (e.g. fixing typos, punctuation, grammatical errors).
 They correct small errors and improve the look and professionalism.
 They will make small edits over a large number of articles.